Daily Tech Navigator

 For most UK Agile customers, Anker SOLIX C1000 Gen 2 is the sweet spot.
 It’s affordable, has the deepest 4.7★ rating with 1,000+ reviews, and integrates with Tapo smart plugs for scheduling.
 If you want to grow to a 2 kWh+ system over time, EcoFlow DELTA 3 Plus is more modular (additional battery packs available).

-Component 1 — Anker SOLIX C1000 vs. EcoFlow DELTA 3 Plus
+Anker SOLIX C1000 or EcoFlow DELTA 3 Plus — which wins for Agile?

 Both are LiFePO4.
 Both have similar capacity.
 Both work for Agile arbitrage.
 Key differences: